A-ferderer/OAEPIIP/OAEPIIP statistical analysis example/GAM example.md

 library(itsadug)

 ```
-If you haven't already you will also need to download the csv file from the repository "GAM_example.csv".
+You will also need to download the csv file from the repository "GAM_example.csv".
 Now you can import this dataset and inspect the data

 ```{r, eval=TRUE, echo = FLASE}